strimzi/strimzi.github.io/_posts/2021-09-15-drain-cleaner.md

 The Drain Cleaner is a lightweight application that runs as a singleton service on your Kubernetes cluster.
 With a small overhead you can guarantee high availability for all your Kafka clusters.
 This is especially important when you have service level agreements (SLA) in place that you want to fulfill.
 This is a new component that recently joined the Strimzi family and it is supported since 0.21.0 release.
-For that reason, there are plenty of opportunities for contributions.
+Contributions are welcomed, as always :)